agilexrm-docs/docs/guides/common/JavaScriptExtensions.md

 ### Set a regular expression in a control to be validated

-We also can set an advanced validation pattern on our controls in order to control the correct format or our fields’ content.
+We also can set an advanced validation pattern on our controls in order to control the correct format or our fields' content.

 In order to perform the advanced control validation, this code should be added: